DANSI/blynk-server-original/README.md

         contact.email=pupkin@gmail.com

-+ Comma separated list of users allowed to create accounts.
-Leave it empty if no restriction required.

-        allowed.users.list=allowed1@gmail.com,allowed2@gmail.com

 ## Administration UI

 Blynk server provides administration panel where you can monitor your server.
 It is accessible at this URL: